hwborchers/OptimizeTnT/SelectedSolvers.md

 ### Quadratic optimization

 > Quadratic optimization (or: Quadratic Programming, QP) problems are optimization problems of the form $\min_x 0.5\, x'Px + q' x$ with linear or quadratic constraints.
-These problems are ubiquiteous and appear in almost all data fitting and least-squares approximation tasks.
+These problems are ubiquitous and appear in almost all data fitting and least-squares approximation tasks.
 -- [wp:Quadratic programming](https://en.wikipedia.org/wiki/Quadratic_programming)

 #### osqp::**solve_osqp**